graeter-group/grappa/README.md

 conda activate grappa
 ```

-In cpu mode, Grappa is available on pypi:
+In cpu mode, Grappa is available on PyPi:
 ```{bash}
 pip install grappa-ff
 ```

+Depending on the platform used, installation of OpenMM or GROMACS and Kimmdy is needed (see below).

+### Installation from source

 To install Grappa from source, clone the repository and install requirements and the package itself with pip: